How to Place a Bet

 How to Place a Bet – Overview

-Once upon a time, gambling was simple but restrictive.
-Anybody with an intention to place a bet had to head to a high-street bookmaker, cash in hand.
+Once upon a time, gambling was a restrictive yet straightforward activity.
+Anybody who wanted to place a bet had to head to a high-street bookmaker, cash in hand.
 You filled in a betting slip.
-Odds were checked, a stake was laid down.
+Odds were checked, and a stake was laid down.
 If you won, winnings were paid out on the spot, and losing bets resulted in a long walk home!

 With the march of technology, especially online gambling sites, placing a bet has never been easier.